FlowFuse/website/src/handbook/community/community-guidelines.md

 ## Node-RED is FlowFuse

-We strongly encourage the belief that the Node-RED and FlowFuse communities are the same.Whether you are a FlowFuse community member or an employee, you should treat both community members equally.
+We strongly encourage the belief that the Node-RED and FlowFuse communities are the same.
+Whether you are a FlowFuse community member or an employee, you should treat both community members equally.
 Remember, the success of FlowFuse lies in the success of Node-RED.

 ### General Guidelines